https://www.slab.org.uk/guidance/taking-precognitions-in-childrens-hearings-proof-proceedings-and-disclosure-of-evidence-by-the-reporter/

 There is a presumption that the Reporter will disclose information which:

-Information likely to form part of the evidence to be led by the reporter may include to be the list of witnesses, any productions and any statements that are available.
+Information likely to form part of the evidence to be led by the reporter may include the list of witnesses, any productions and any statements that are available.
 SCRA’s Practice Note states that this does not include precognitions although the reporter may disclose a precognition to another party in certain circumstances and subject to certain conditions.
 Their Practice Note gives further details.

 Where the proof is in relation to the alleged commission by the child of offence grounds SCRA’s Practice Note states that there is a strong presumption that the following information should be disclosed to parties by the reporter: